Research Methodology in Anthropological Linguistics

 - Linguistic practices and social communities: language/speech community, community of practice, social networks;

-- The status of language varieties: prestige vs. stigmatisation; standard (written) language and other variants of the non-standard language (dialect, sociolect, ethnolect); functional differentiation of language, public and private communication; minority, local, national and world languages; language of individuals, idiolect, the mental dictionary; artificial languages;
+- The status of language varieties: prestige vs. stigmatisation; standard (written language – literary language – standard language) vs. nonstandard varieties (dialect, sociolect, ethnolect); functional differentiation of language, public and private communication; minority, local, national and world languages; language of individuals, idiolect, the mental dictionary; artificial languages;

-- Multilingualism and multiculturalism: multilingualism of the individual and multilingualism of the community, languages in contact, diglossia, linguistic interference, code-switching, borrowing; globalisation of communicative practices, language decline and language death;
+- Multilingualism and multiculturalism: individual and community multilingualism, languages in contact, diglossia, linguistic interference, code-switching, borrowing; globalisation of communicative practices, language decline and language death;

 - Linguistic ideologies: language and nationalism, language, and social/cultural disparity, language ideology and language planning – language culture, purism, linguicism.